- Open enrollment for 2022 coverage in Nebraska runs from November 1, 2021 through January 15, 2022.

 Ultimately, Medica did remain in the exchange, statewide.
 And their membership grew significantly in 2018, as they were the only insurer offering plans in the exchange.
 In addition, anyone with 2018 off-exchange ACA-compliant individual market coverage in Nebraska also had Medica coverage, as the other insurers had left the market (the bulk of Medica’s membership is on-exchange, however, as the insurer is not actively marketing off-exchange plans).

 For 2020, however, Bright Health joined Nebraska’s exchange, offering plans statewide.
-Both insurers are continuing to offer plans statewide for 2021.
+Both insurers have continued to offer plans statewide.
+And for 2022, two additional insurers have joined them, also offering coverage statewide: Ambetter from Nebraska Total Care and Oscar Health.

 2021 enrollment down about 2% from 2020’s record high